void

 Lidové noviny,23.1.1908

 Zenger is mentioned indirectly as "one professor" when Švejk reveals his mishaps relating to sunspots.
-He claimed that when "that time the volcano Mount Pelée destroyed the entire island of Martinique a professor had written in Národní politika that he well in advance had warned about a big sunspot".
+Our good soldier claimed that when "that time the volcano Mount Pelée destroyed the entire island of Martinique a professor had written in Národní politika that he well in advance had warned about a big sunspot".

 Background

-Zenger is by near certainty the professor that Švejk refers to in the conversation at Vojenská nemocnice na Karlově náměstí.
+The professor that Švejk refers to in the conversation at Vojenská nemocnice na Karlově náměstí is almost certainly Karel V. Zenger.
 It can however not be verified that Zenger wrote any article similar to the one Švejk mentions, but his studies of the connection between sunspots and seismic activity on earth makes him an obvious inspiration for the professor in the novel.

-Zenger was a distinguished physician and meteroroloist and towards the end of his life he was even awarded the title "Hofrat".
+Zenger was a distinguished physicist and meteorologist and towards the end of his life he was even awarded the title "Hofrat".
 He published widely; in Czech, German and even French.
 He was particularly well known in French academic circles, but his name also appears in newspapers like Bergens Tidende (Norway).

 Zenger observed an approximate ten year cycle on volcanic eruptions, and linked this to a corresponding cycle of high solar activity.
 The first eruption that was included in the statistics happened in 1732, and with only two exceptions there were repeated eruptions in years that ended in two.
 The two remaining happened in years that ended in three, amongst these were Krakatoa in 1883.